moonshine-ai/moonshine-js-webrtc/README.md

 -   `client`: the app frontend, demonstrating the (super simple) use of MoonshineJS for transcribing the audio stream received over WebRTC.
--   `matchmaker`: a simple WebRTC pairing server, allowing two clients to form a peer-to-peer connection by sharing a session key.
+-   `matchmaker`: a simple WebRTC pairing server, allowing two clients to form a peer-to-peer connection by sharing a meeting key.

 The only data received by the server is a handshake for connecting clients.
 All audio processing happens locally in the user's browser!